CrunchyData/pgmonitor/hugo/content/changelog/v5_upgrade/_index.md

 weight: 5
 ---

-Version 5 of pgMonitor introduces a new exporter that will be used for collecting PostgreSQL metrics.
+Version 5 of pgMonitor introduces a new exporter that will be used for collecting PostgreSQL metrics: [https://github.com/burningalchemist/sql_exporter](sql_exporter).
 Converting to this new exporter will involve cleaning up the old postgres_exporter, updating Prometheus targets, and installing new Grafana dashboards.

 ## Cleanup